How to Program the Arduino MKR Vidor 4000's FPGA with Quartus IDE

 You can find all of the Empty Vidor Project files by following the link.

-Vidor 4000's FPGA Is Ready to Go!
+Vidor 4000's FPGA is Ready to Go!

 This tutorial introduced you to the absolute basics of the Intel Quartus IDE.
 After reading it, you should be able to create a new project, link the pins of your FPGA, create new HDL files, import existing files, and compile your project.
 For additional tutorials, visit the Intel training catalog.